 Other Factors to Consider

-Everyone’s hair is unique!
+Everyone’s hair is unique and curly hair is definitely attractive, especially when cared for properly!
 Aside from patterns, curly hair has many other characteristics that can affect how products work and how your tresses behave.

 Follicle shape can affect sebum distribution.